 Late payment fees

-Avoiding late payment fees
+Avoiding late payment

-Over your credit limit
+Going over your credit limit

 You won't get charged if you go over your limit, but we'll add the amount owed to your minimum payment on your next statement.

-We don't think it's fair to charge you a fee for spending over your credit limit on your card, but you must bring your account within your limit as quickly as possible.
+Your credit score may be impacted if you go over your limit regularly, so you should bring your account within your limit as quickly as possible.

 You’ll get alerts even if you’ve opted out of marketing.
-That’s because email and text alerts are different to marketing.

 Interim payments

 Making an interim payment will get your account back within the limit sooner than if you wait for your next statement and due date.
+We apply interim payments to your balance as soon as we receive and process your payment.

 Balance transfer fee